 Eating on the island will give you the chance to experience our signature flavors and local cuisine.
 Cruz Bay is full of restaurants but, if you want the true local experience, stop by De’ Coal Pot for oxtail soup or whole red snapper.
 Another Cruz Bay local favorite is the Sun Dog Café.
 With their large menu, there’s something great for vegetarians and meat lovers alike.
 If you’re looking for a classy top-notch restaurant, visit La Tapa in Cruz Bay for an excellent meal that you will not soon forget.
 If you’re on the other side of the island looking for restaurants around Coral Bay, there is a local favorite called the Coral Bay Caribbean Oasis.
 Though it may look like a small shack, it has earned its reputation as an affordable, low-key restaurant with excellent home cooking.
 For a restaurant in Coral Bay with a lively yet relaxing atmosphere, look no further than Skinny Legs Bar and Grill.
 The staff is sure to have you smiling with their jokes, and the food and drinks are delicious.

 Take a boat tour with Magic Moments around St John and see the U.S. Virgin Islands for yourself.
-Our captains are happy to customize your day allowing you to choose where you want to visit and what you would like to see.
+Our captains are happy to customize your day allowing you to choose where you want to visit and what you would like to see depending on weather and time restrictions.
 Contact Us with any questions or make a Reservation today!